-The policy described above is designed to minimize graduating students who are not suited for the professional practice of counseling.
-Richmont acknowledges that there are limitations in identifying every student who may not have the potential to perform effectively in the role of a professional counselor.
+The Student Qualifying Evaluation process described above is designed to minimize graduating students who are not suited for the professional practice of counseling.
+Richmont Graduate University acknowledges that there are limitations in identifying every student who may not have the potential to perform effectively in the role of a professional counselor.